7 Tips to Lose Weight While You Sleep

 - Milk and dairy products

-By just adding a quarter of a gram of this substance to your dinner you’re more likely to experience more restful sleep.
+By just adding a quarter of a gram of this substance to your dinner you’re more likely to rest better; in turn, this will help you to lose weight while you sleep.

 2. Avoid distractions